From axion quality and naturalness problems to a high-quality $\mathbb{Z}_{N}$ QCD relaxion: Discussion

 \section{Discussion}

 In this work we analysed how Planck-suppressed (quality) operators affect the low-energy dynamics of theories involving QCD axions or axion like particles (ALPs).
-For the QCD axion, the quality operators lead to the well-known \textit{QCD axion quality problem}, whereas for ALPs, they may lead to a fairly severe fine-tuning problem.
-Quality operators also induce scalar interaction between the Standard Model (SM) fields and the QCD axion/ALPs.
+For the QCD axion, the quality operators lead to the well-known \textit{QCD axion quality problem}, whereas for ALPs, they may lead to an equally severe fine-tuning problem.
+Quality operators also induce scalar interaction between the Standard Model (SM) fields and QCD axions/ALPs.
 In the absence of CP violation, we obtain SM-ALP scalar interaction in quadratic order of the ALP field, whereas if CP is broken by gravity, ALP-SM scalar interactions are generated even at linear order.
 These interactions can be probed by various precision experiments.
 The strength of the scalar and pseudoscalar interactions are closely related, and therefore these search strategies can complement one another.

 We also provide a framework for addressing both the Higgs hierarchy and the strong CP problems together.
 We invoke a relaxation mechanism where the Higgs mass is scanned during inflation and the QCD axion plays the role of the relaxion.
-We show that a $\mathbb Z_{4\Ncal}$-symmetric back-reaction potential which is broken explicitly by a small parameter can address both of these problems simultaneously.
-We show that one of the sector has effective CP violating phase $\theta_0\lesssim \mathcal{O}(10^{-10})$ and identify this sector as our SM.
-This amounts to a linear tuning of $\mathcal{O}(\mathcal N)$.
+We show that a $\mathbb Z_{N}$-symmetric back-reaction potential which is broken explicitly by a small parameter can address both of these problems simultaneously.
+Depending on the symmetry of the dominant sector, one can accomplish this mechanism with underlying symmetries of $\mathbb{Z}_{2\Ncal}$ or $\mathbb{Z}_{3\Ncal}$, with interesting implications for the resulting parameter space.
+We show that one of the sectors, identified with the SM, has effective CP violating phase $\theta_0\lesssim \mathcal{O}(10^{-10})$.
+The tuning in the model is linear and of $\mathcal{O}(\mathcal N)$.
 Our model cannot fully ameliorate the hierarchy problem, as it leaves a little hierarchy to address.
-The mass of QCD relaxion obtained in our model is lighter than that of the canonical QCD axion.
+The mass of the QCD relaxion obtained in our model can also be lighter than that of the canonical QCD axion.